 Proprietary Governors, 1610-1728

-This history of the governorship in Newfoundland and Labrador begins in 1610, with the appointment of its first governor, John Guy.
+This history of the governorship in Newfoundland begins in 1610, with the appointment of its first governor, John Guy.
 An active member of the mercantile community in Bristol, Guy had written a tract advocating English settlement in Newfoundland after visiting the island in 1608.
 With the backing of the London and Bristol Company, he successfully petitioned the British government for permission to establish a colony in Newfoundland.
 Guy set sail from Bristol with a small group of settlers, landed at Newfoundland in August 1610, and founded a settlement at Cupids in Conception Bay.

 John Guy and the Colony of Avalon